Womble Bond Dickinson UK LLP - True Picture

 Following the blended high potential assessment, we shortlist candidates for our assessment day.

-After the virtual assessment day, we shortlist candidates for the work placement week.
+After the assessment day, we shortlist candidates for the work placement week.
 During the work placement week, candidates will have the chance to meet WBD colleagues and gain real insight into what it's like to work at the firm.
 The final stage interview will also be conducted, in person, during this week.

 We believe that the variety of stages and methods we use increases our chance of recruiting top talent.
 We have designed our assessments in a way that enable candidates to demonstrate a range of behaviours in a variety of ways.
 As a result, we gain a more holistic understanding of each applicant.